ambitiousfew/goll/readme.md

 Goll is a lightweight command-line interface (CLI) that streamlines your interaction with a local Ollama Generate API.
 With Goll, you can:

-* Customize your prompts in one place
+* Customize your prompts in one place using folder structures.
-* Easily iterate over multiple prompts to save time and reduce errors
+* Easily iterate over multiple prompts to save time and reduce errors.
-* Chain multiple prompts for seamless workflow automation
+* Chain multiple prompts for seamless workflow automation.

 By automating these common tasks, Goll aims to make your local Ollama CLI experience more efficient and enjoyable.